 Each Council must set a standard for active participation and membership, and define that standard in the Bylaws.
 If Council members determine that a member is no longer active, according to those established standard, the other members, through a majority vote, may withdraw that person's membership.
-The Academy of Richmond County Council shall decide if the standard for active membership applies to all members, including any members added by the Council.
+The Richmond Hill K-8 School Council shall decide if the standard for active membership applies to all members, including any members added by the Council.